 Fall in Love with a View

 Photo by Julienne Schaer

-Have your breath taken away by inspirational views from observation decks like the Empire State Building and Top of the Rock, or over waterways from the Brooklyn Bridge and the Walkway Over the Hudson.
+Have your breath taken away by inspirational views from observation decks like the Empire State Building, SUMMIT One Vanderbilt, and Top of the Rock, or over waterways from the Brooklyn Bridge and the Walkway Over the Hudson.
 You can also take in stunning vistas of the natural world from inside the aptly named Cloudsplitter Gondola at Whiteface Mountain, or next to the frozen mist of Niagara Falls.
 Don’t forget to grab a hot chocolate or coffee to keep you and your partner warm as you check out these magnificent views.

 An Underground Date

 Take your relationship underground—15 stories to be exact—into the northeast's largest show cave, Howe Caverns, where the temperature is 52 degrees year round.
 Lantern tours on weekend evenings inspire additional snuggling.
 While you’re 156 feet under, put your minds together to break out of “The Cave,” Howe Caverns high-tech immersive escape room!

 Dazzle your partner with a visit inside the world's largest kaleidoscope at Emerson Resort, where you can stay in one of the property's many luxurious rooms, indulge in a spa treatment, or dine at one of its several restaurants.
 If you're inspired to take home your own kaleidoscope, the gift shop has some that are slightly more portable.

 Have Some Class

 Learn something new together, like making your own glasswork at the Corning Museum of Glass, and getting an introduction to ceramics at the Wellsville Creative Arts Center in Western New York.
 There are plenty of options if you want to learn to cook or bake, including at the New York Wine & Culinary Center, Niagara Falls Culinary Institute, or Culinary Institute of America.